Set up Node.js project with Typescript, ESLint, and Prettier

 These two commands have the same goal but produce different results.

-• The first command generates a tsconfig.json file with comments on each property, which helps understand the purpose of this last.
-I will recommend this command to someone who just starting with Typescript.
+• The first command generates a "tsconfig.json" file with comments on each property, which helps understand its purpose.
+I recommend this command to someone who is just starting with TypeScript.

-Create a folder, then add a file named index.ts.
-Feel free to use your preferred editor or IDE.
+Create an "src" folder, then create a file named "index.ts".
+Feel free to use your favorite editor or IDE.

 mkdir src